Program Quick Facts

 What do Presidential Ambassadors do?

-other departments across campus.
-One of their primary activities is giving
+Relations and other departments across campus.
+One of their primary activities

-give tours!
-Other Ambassador activities include – but are not limited to
+campus.
+Other Presidential Ambassador activities include, but are not limited

 student panels, sharing meals with the Board of Trustees or Board of Visitors,